2019 Design Excellence Awards

 The first top award in 2019 recognizes an exceptional building, an urban design and/or a landscape in Montgomery County that enhances the public realm and promotes a stronger community through design.

 The second top award in 2019 honors extraordinary housing that exemplifies design excellence and makes lives better for communities and those who live there.
 This award focuses on multi-family housing, such as apartments, condominiums, townhome developments and other residential types, in Montgomery County.

-The two winning projects should demonstrate the essential qualities of outstanding walkable, sustainable places at the scale of the neighborhood, block and/or building.Â They should be well integrated into the surrounding public realm and neighborhood.
-They should be the buildings and places that people love.
+The two winning projects demonstrate the essential qualities of outstanding walkable, sustainable places at the scale of the neighborhood, block and/or building.
+They are well integrated into the surrounding public realm and neighborhood.
+They are buildings and places that people love.

-Both Design Excellence Awards will show how great design contributes to the community in terms of character, identity and economic value.
+Both Design Excellence Awards show how great design contributes to the community in terms of character, identity and economic value.
 These awards provide the opportunity for the winning projects to be seen widely, particularly in civic, business and professional settings where the best qualities of Montgomery County are promoted.

-Entries will be accepted starting Wednesday, May 22, 2019.
-The deadline for all submissions is Thursday, July 11, 2019 at 5 p.m.Â The selection of the two winners will be made by an independent jury with expertise in the fields of architecture, landscape architecture, planning and urban design.
+Entries were accepted from May 22, 2019 through July 11, 2019.
+The selection of the two winners was made by an independent jury with expertise in the fields of architecture, landscape architecture, planning and urban design.

 Criteria for project eligibility: